What is natural wine?

 Although it is true that natural wine may not be for all tastes, we believe that everyone should try it.
-And it is that natural wine can have a very different flavor to traditional wine and, in any case, it is a very interesting and potentially transformative experience.
+And it is that natural wine can have a very different flavor from traditional wine and, in any case, it is a very interesting and potentially transformative experience.

 Is natural wine healthy?

-Is natural wine headache free?
+Is natural wine free from headaches?

-Again, it would be irresponsible to make such a claim and for two very simple reasons:
+Again, it would be irresponsible to make such a claim, and for two very simple reasons:

 - There is no scientific evidence that sulfites cause headaches.
 Wine-related headaches are in fact very subjective and can be due to a wide range of factors, not just sulfites.